ascyth/the-remoters/final_deliverable/interactive_viz.md

 1. Change the online source(s) being displayed.
 You can either display all the sources on the graph or just one source at a time.

 2. Change the variable for the x-axis: It can either be Date, to show the sentiment ratings over time, or it can be based on Source, to show how the sentiment ratings are distributed for each source.

+You can also hover on the data points, which prompts a pop-up to appear near the point, displaying the article/post link.
+If you click on the data point, then the pop-up near the point will stay, unless you click on it again.